 The cauliflower steak hit internet years ago.
 It is a creation of Dan Barber, one of the most amazing modern chefs and one of the most dedicated advocates of farm to table concept.
 Barber uses every part of cauliflower and combines the perfectly roasted parts with a creamy cauliflower puree.

-I felt in love with cauliflower steak the first moment I tried it.
+I fell in love with cauliflower steak the first moment I tried it.
 I love to serve it over hummus for a full and hearty meal.
-You may serve it as a side dish accompanied by fish or chicken fillet, or just as it is for a quick low calorie dinner.
+You may serve it as a side dish accompanied by fish or chicken fillet, or just as it is for a quick low-calorie dinner.

 - 1 big cauliflower head (500-700 g)